dimitri-justeau/choco-reserve/README.md

 ## Quick start ##

-First, create a grid representing the discretized geographical space you are working on:
+First, create a grid representing the discretized geographical space you are working on, for instance a regular square grid:

 ```java
 Grid grid = new FourConnectedSquareGrid(nbRows, nbCols);